hugocxl/react-echarts/README.md

 ### **`useEcharts`**

-Useful when you need, for example, to connect charts or register a new theme, it returns those methods provided by the ECharts core library:
+Useful when you need, for example, to connect charts or register a new theme.
+It returns those methods provided by the ECharts core library:

 ```jsx
 import { useEcharts } from '@hcorta/react-echarts'